dvklopfenstein/timetracker/README.md

 # Timetracker
 A minimal repo-based, command-line timetracker tool that stores data in csv files.

-Helps you track how much time you spend on multiple projects
+Helps to track time spent on multiple projects, one repo at a time.

 # Advantages
 * Freedom software (aka open-source)
 * Own your data
+* Human-readable ASCII data
-* Can modify your data if you forget to log time
+* Modify your data if you forget to log time
 * Quick to set up
 * Quickly see the current task being recorded
+* Quickly see elapsed time spent on the current task
-* No clicking and clicking anc clicking on a complicated GUI
+* No clicking and clicking and clicking on a GUI
 * Does not require the internet or any cloud-based services

 # Other timetrackers